 Keep Your Dog Active After Age 12

-But it is important for your dog to be active after they reach the age of 12 because this will help prevent joint pain and muscle deterioration.
+But it is important for your dog to be active as they age to help prevent joint pain and muscle deterioration.

 This can lead to a type of muscle loss where the muscle begins wasting away known as muscle atrophy.